tiggerbob/PWSH-Comp.-Club-Problems-24-25/GhoaBudgeting/FinancialConstraintsEasy.md

 $0$ $\leq$ $individual$ $children$ $demands$ $\leq$ $10^{8}$ <br>

 ## Output
-Two Integers: First one being the money left, second one being the number of payments
+Two integers: First one being the money left, second one being the number of payments.

 ## Sample Input #0
 ```